Your cart is currently empty.

-We recommend weighing your dog to get an accurate feeding amount.
+We recommend weighing your dog to determine an accurate feeding amount, whether you feed homemade dry food or prepared meals.
 Then you will want to read the feeding guide on your dog’s food packaging (or you can calculate your dog’s daily food need using our calculator).

 How to Read Your Dry Food Feeding Guide

 Your dog’s food will list its ingredients along with a feeding guide on the back of the packaging.
 This will give you a recommendation of how much dry food to feed your dog based on calorie density, protein levels, and other factors.